codeforamerica/colonel-clark/README.md

 ## Development Setup

-1) Do a git clone:

-    git clone git://github.com/codeforamerica/geodata-checkout.git

-1. Clone this repository:
+1) Clone this repository:

-    git clone ...
+    $ git clone ...
     $ cd colonel-clark

-1. Install dependencies.
+2) Install dependencies.

-    `$ npm install`
+    $ npm install

-1. Start the server.
+3) Start the server.
 This will serve up the API as well as the web app.

-    `$ node app.js`
+    $ node app.js

 ## Directory Layout